jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Fully configured Pipeline][48]

 Start the deployment by dragging the build from the bottom of the Build stage onto the Deploy to dev stage.
 Dragging a build onto a stage with a deploy job is one way to start a deployment.
-In seconds, your app is deployed to Bluemix.
-Because you configured the Delivery Pipeline service, successful builds of your app are deployed automatically.
+In a few moments, your app is deployed to Bluemix.
+Because you selected **Automatically execute jobs when the previous stage completes successfully** when you set up the deploy stage, successful builds of your app are deployed automatically.

 ![Dropping to deploy][49]